Boot Firmware Overview

 4. If the requested image is non-bootable and the last booted is non-bootable, it implies the newly updated Image B failed to boot.
 In this case, Image selector falls back to the known good image, which is Image A and Image A boots.

-ImgSel flow based on the QSPI persistent registers is shown in below figure.
+ImgSel flow based on the QSPI persistent registers is shown in the following figure.

 image

-Note that to see which image was selected for booting, read MultiBootOffset value from FSBL prints, for an example:
+To see which image was selected for booting, read the MultiBootOffset value from FSBL prints, for example:

 Zynq MP First Stage Boot Loader